-The Morning and Afternoon Congressional remained a regular service for the Pennsylvania throughout the 1950s and 1960s despite a loss of ridership as regional airlines and more interstates drove patronage away from the rails.
-Service continued to decline through the Penn Central era after 1968, particularly as the company eroded away just a few years after the merger.
-By May 1, 1971 and the creation of Amtrak the trains continued to be provided through the middle of the decade the name had been discontinued.Home › Fallen Flags › Pennsylvania Railroad › The Congressionals
+Overall, no other railroad could match the Pennsylvania for regional service in the Northeast.
+The Morning and Afternoon Congressional remained a regular service throughout the 1950s and 1960s despite a loss of ridership as regional airlines and new interstates drove patronage away.
+Service continued to decline through the Penn Central era after 1968, particularly as the company eroded away into the 1970s.
+With the start-up of Amtrak on May 1, 1971 the Congressionals initially remained on the timetable.
+However, by the middle of the decade the name had been discontinued.Home › Fallen Flags › Pennsylvania Railroad › The Congressionals